LeonardoZV/async-client-server-communication/README.md

 ![2](./polling/images/2.png)

-Performance: Bandwidth could be big, as the front-end creates lots of requests to the back-end even when the back-end could have no new data to return, which is waste of resources.
+Performance: Bandwidth use could be big, as the front-end creates lots of requests to the back-end even when the back-end could have no new data to return, which is waste of resources.
 Latency too could be big even with Long Polling, as the front-end has to wait for the next pool to get the most updated data.

 Example Architecture: